karios-os/docs/docs/firewall/index.rst

 This implies:

 * Some services may operate behind NAT
-* FTP services are wrapped or filtered for security
+* FTP services are wrapped or filtered
 * Modular, reloadable configs are used for maintenance or toggles

 Blacklisting and Blocking